Fredi/Phenix/README.md

             }
         }

-2. Edit the 'config.ru' to add the HelloWorld application as the first Rack application in the stack.
+2. Edit the 'config.ru' to add the HelloWorld middleware as the first Rack application in the stack.
 It should look like this:

         <?php
         // Load php-rack library